Japanese Short Rows

 6. Keep yarn to front, place loop on LN, with its right leg to front (untwisted), remove marker.

 7. Take yarn to back between needles as shown.

-8. Take yarn to back, knit 2 stitches together (the loop and next stitch).
+8. Knit 2 stitches together (the loop and next stitch).

 Jk1 is done.

 If working a bust dart, you will now repeat Steps 1 & 2 before continuing with Step 9.

 The marker sits between the last 2 stitches on RN.